Last Night’s Recap

 - 50-Cent Hot Dog Night: Presented by Kayem, Flowers Bakery, Birmingham Zoo, WIAT 42, and Jeff.
 Co.
 ALFA Agents

-- Social Media Night: Fans have a chance to win great prizes through social media networks such as Facebook and Twitter.
+- Social Media Night: Fans have the chance to win great prizes through Facebook and Twitter.

-- Faith Night: Church groups of 10 or more receive $2 off regular-priced tickets.
+- Faith Night: Church groups of 10 or more received $2 off regular-priced tickets.

 Game 1 Probable Pitchers